ESG & Risk Oversight

 Transparency and Accountability

 The Board believes that transparency and accountability are a critical part of our ESG strategy.
-Leidos publishes reports annually in accordance with the latest GRI™ Sustainability Reporting Standards and strives for continuous improvement, alignment with industry best practices and leadership in corporate sustainability and responsibility.
-As a result, Leidos periodically re-evaluates and updates its sustainability and corporate responsibility programs and how it shares progress with stakeholders.
+Leidos publishes reports annually in accordance with the latest GRITM Sustainability Reporting Standards and strives for continuous improvement, alignment with industry best practices and leadership in corporate sustainability and responsibility.
+The Company periodically re-evaluates and updates its sustainability and corporate responsibility programs and how it shares progress with stakeholders.

-- In 2021, Leidos partnered with outside experts to conduct a formal ESG assessment, including a stakeholder engagement initiative.
-This engagement, alongside an analysis of internal and external trends and aligned with business priorities, helped us develop our “Next Level Leidos” ESG Goals.
-The goals will form the basis of our Sustainability Management Plan and drive progress in priority areas.
+• In 2021, Leidos partnered with outside experts to conduct a formal ESG assessment, including a stakeholder engagement initiative.
+This engagement, alongside an analysis of internal and external trends and aligned with business priorities, helped us develop our ESG Goals.
+The goals form the basis of the Company’s Sustainability Management Plan and drive progress in priority areas.

-- In 2022, for the first time, Leidos published its annual EEO-1 report, which includes information regarding its workforce diversity.
+• Leidos publishes an annual EEO-1 report, which includes information regarding its workforce diversity.

 Risk Oversight

-As part of its oversight function, the Board and its committees monitor risk as part of their regular deliberations throughout the year.
-When granting authority to management, approving strategies, making decisions and receiving management reports, the Board considers, among other things, the risks facing the Company.
-The Board also oversees risk in particular areas through its committee structure:
+As part of its oversight function, the Board and its committees monitor risk throughout the year.
+When granting authority to management, approving strategies, making decisions and receiving management reports, the Board considers, among other things, the risks facing the company.
+Learn more about how the Board oversees risk in particular areas through its committee structure in our 2024 Proxy Statement.

-The committees coordinate among each other as necessary to support optimal oversight of risks; each Committee reports its activities to the Board and facilitates discussions among directors.
-Company management also maintains an Enterprise Risk Management Committee, comprised of the Chief Executive Officer and senior executives that, among other things, establishes the overall corporate risk strategy and reviews policies, systems, processes and training with the goal of identifying and addressing appropriate risk matters within the company.
-This management committee reports regularly to the Audit and Finance Committee and annually to the full Board on its activities and findings, highlighting the key risks we face and management’s actions to address those risks.
+Leidos management also maintains an Enterprise Risk Management Council, composed of the Chief Executive Officer and senior executives that, among other things, establishes the overall corporate risk strategy and reviews policies, systems, processes and training with the goal of identifying and addressing appropriate risk matters within the company.
+The Audit and Finance Committee and the full Board are regularly updated on the committee’s activities and findings, which highlight the key risks we face and management’s actions to address those risks

 Environmental Matters

 We have established a management-level SWG, comprised of senior leaders from across the Company, including customer-facing sustainability experts.
 The SWG is actively engaged in overseeing ESG programs and strengthening ESG practices to support responsible and sustainable growth.
 The SWG conducts biannual reviews of climate-related risks in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) best practices.
-The SWG also conducts scenario analysis into the Leidos climate-related risk assessment process, alongside members of the Company’s enterprise risk management team.
 Climate-related operational opportunities are reviewed biannually and managed by the SWG in parallel with outside experts.
 Climate-related business opportunities are generally managed by the business lines at least at the business group-level and are reviewed quarterly.
-Between 2021-2022, the SWG and Enterprise Risk team engaged outside experts to conduct a detailed, holistic review of sustainability and climate risk across the Enterprise.
-The results were presented to the Executive Leadership Team and Board of Directors.